severity-codes/severity-codes/README.md

 Hey there!
-I'm Serenity, a passionate Software Developer from sunny FL .
-I love to go to the beach, springs, Kayak, read, paddle board, and concert hop, pretty much anything outdoors.
-That is , when its not deathly hot.
-I am  always eager to learn and explore new things!
+I'm Serenity, a passionate Software Developer hailing from sunny Florida.
+When I'm not coding, you can find me enjoying the great outdoors—whether it's at the beach, exploring springs, kayaking, reading, paddle boarding, or concert hopping.
+I'm always on the lookout for new adventures, especially when it's not too hot outside.

-Im curently fluent in
+Feel free to explore my portfolio to see some of my projects and get a sense of what I can do.
+I'm always eager to connect with like-minded individuals and explore exciting opportunities.
+Let's create something amazing together!

+I'm currently fluent in several programming languages and technologies, including.

 [![My Skills](https://skillicons.dev/icons?i=js,html,css,react,py,vite,nodejs,firebase)](https://skillicons.dev)

-and learning daily.
+Every day, I strive to learn something new and expand my expertise.